Most people just guess when asked how much money one should have saved for retirement by the age of 30.

 How much money you should have saved by age 30 depends on many factors, says financial coach and planner Ryan Frailich, founder of Deliberate Finances, a fee-only financial planning firm based in New Orleans.

-But one goal he recommends that everyone meet by age 30 is having an emergency fund with three months’ worth of expenses “so that when, not if, life throws you an unexpected twist, you’re prepared,” Frailich says.
+But one goal he recommends that everyone meet by age 30 is having an emergency fund equal to three months’ worth of expenses “so that when, not if, life throws you an unexpected twist, you’re prepared,” he says.

-A better way to look at things for someone burdened by student loan debt might be how much they’ve increased their net worth by since they’ve started working, says Justin Chidester, a fee-only financial planner at Wealth Mode Financial Planning in Logan, Utah.
-Someone who has reduced their debt by one year’s salary by age 30 is on a good financial trajectory, he says.
+For people burdened by student loan debt, a better approach would be to determine by how much they have increased their net worth since they started working.
+According to Justin Chidester, a fee-only financial planner at Wealth Mode Financial Planning in Logan, Utah, someone who has reduced their debt by one year’s salary by age 30 is on a good financial trajectory.